mmisw/mmiorr-docs/docs/vocab/import.md

-!!! tip
-    _Page Status_: **Current**

-If you have your vocabulary in a delimited text file, then you may follow these steps to put it into the ORR.
+If you have your vocabulary in a delimited text file (typically called comma-separated- or tab-separated-values file, and commonly generated from spreadsheet applications), then you may follow these steps to put it into the ORR.

-!!! tip
+!!! note
-    While direct upload of a vocabulary file is not yet supported, you may paste its text into a dialog box.
+    Direct upload of a delimited text file is not supported.
+    The steps below basically consist in using the "Create Vocabulary" option and pasting the delimited text into a dialog box.

-Once signed in, click "Upload vocabulary" button in the main ORR page.
+Once signed in, click the "Create Vocabulary" button in the main ORR page.

 <img class="smallfloatright" alt="Vocabulary import owner IRI" src="../../img/cor/cor-vocabulary-import-owner-uri-20170108.png">
 Enter the owner of the vocabulary (yourself, or a group that you are a member of),